varunnayal-org/database-migration-action/README.md

 1. Ensure auditable database migrations
 1. Ensure necessary approvals are in place before running the migrations.
 This is handled using GitHub teams
-1. List files being considered for migrations.
+1. List SQL commands being considered for migrations.
 1. Ignore draft PRs
-1. Trigger works when
+1. Triggers points:
-   1. When pull request is either opened, reopened or synchronized
+   1. When PR is either opened, reopened or synchronized
-   1. When pull request is approved
+   1. When PR is approved
+   1. When a comment is added on PR

+## Todo

+- [ ] Schedule migrations
+- [ ] Single repository multi deployment

 ## Setup